Logo CHS 2025

 Megan Winand

-M. Sc. student at UBC, CHS director at large
+M. Sc. student at UBC, co-chair of CHS Meetings and Workshops Committee

 megwinand@gmail.com